trouble/react-wp-rest/README.md

 1. Activate the REST API theme
 2. Activate plugins ACF PRO, ACF to REST API, and WP REST API Cache
+3. Import boilerplate ACF custom fields by navigating to `Custom Fields -> Tools`, and uploading `api/acf/acf-meta.data.json`.
+This will add meta fields to each Page and Post by default, avoiding the need for Yoast SEO or similar plugins.
+Extend and add to other post types as you need.
-3. Update your Site Address within `Settings->General` to your SSR app (default: http://localhost:1337)
+4. Update your Site Address within `Settings -> General` to your SSR app (default: http://localhost:1337)
-4. Change Permalinks to the 'Post Name' option
+5. Change Permalinks to the 'Post Name' option

 *Note:* It's important that the Permalinks update is performed last in the order above.